tprajwal14/Static-Website-Hosting-with-S3-/README.md

   ]
 }

-4️⃣ Enable Static Website Hosting
+4️⃣ Enable Static Website Hosting on S3
-Go to Properties of the S3 bucket.
+Go to your S3 Bucket and navigate to Properties.
-Scroll to Static website hosting.
+Scroll down to Static website hosting and enable it.
-Enable it and provide the following:
+Provide the following details:
 Index document: index.html
 Error document: error.html
-📎 Copy the Endpoint URL and test it in your browser!
+📎 Copy the Endpoint URL and test it in your browser
     http://my-static-website-bucket-prajwal.s3-website-us-east-1.amazonaws.com

 5️⃣ Create a CloudFront Distribution